TerosTechnology/terosHDLdoc/doc/installing.rst

 Python3
 ~~~~~~~

-Python3 should be installed in the machine to use the dependencies viewer.
+Python3 must be installed in the machine to use the dependencies viewer.

+Check how to :doc:`configure the python3 path <./configuration/general>`  if python3 issues appear.

 HDL simulator
 ~~~~~~~~~~~~~